Chapter 2.2 – Ports and Distribution Networks

 A. Choice of distribution system

-A general distribution structure does not exist as corporations have a multiplicity of options.
+A general distribution structure does not exist since corporations have a multiplicity of options.
 They can opt for direct delivery without going through a distribution center, distribution through the main distribution center (MDC), distribution through a group of national distribution centers (NDCs) or regional distribution centers (RDCs), or a tiered structure in which one or a few MDCs and several NDCs and RDCs are combined to form a distribution network.
 These decisions are based on the characteristics of the respective supply chains, the type of products, and the demand level.

 Multiple determinants exist when choosing between a centralized distribution center in comparison with several decentralized distribution centers.
 On the one hand, the number of distribution centers serving regional markets is growing, favoring inland locations close to markets.
 On the other hand, the number of centers serving global markets is also growing, favoring locations close to large international seaports or airports.
 The choice between the various distribution channels depends on the type of product (consumer goods, semi-finished products, and foodstuffs) and the frequency of deliveries.
 For example, in the fresh food industry, main distribution centers are unusual because perishability dictates a local distribution structure.
 In the pharmaceutical industry, main distribution centers are common.
 Regional or local distribution centers are still not present because the pharmaceutical products are often manufactured in one central plant and delivery times are not critical (hospitals often have their own inventories).
 However, in the high-tech spare parts industry, all of the distribution center functions can be present because spare parts need to be delivered within a few hours.
 High-tech spare parts are usually costly, which encourages the use of centralized distribution structures).